Whiteville, Tennessee

+Whiteville was founded in the early 1800s as a trading post, and was formally incorporated in 1901.The town and its economy grew primarily through cotton production.

 Geography

 Whiteville is located in northwestern Hardeman County at 35°19′28″N 89°8′45″W (35.324496, −89.145721).
 U.S. Route 64 runs through the southern part of the town, leading southeast 11 mi to Bolivar, the county seat, and southwest 13 mi to Somerville.
 Tennessee State Route 100 runs east from Whiteville 30 mi to Henderson.
 State Route 179 runs north from the center of Whiteville 15 mi to Interstate 40 at Willis.

 According to the United States Census Bureau, Whiteville has a total area of 7.1 km2, all land.
 The town is drained by the headwaters of Hickory Creek, which flows north to the Hatchie River.

 Demographics

 2020 census

 The initial results of the 2020 United States census listed 2,606 people, 289 households, and 203 families residing in the town.
 The town appealed these numbers, which did not include the population of the town's two prisons.
 In 2023, the Census Bureau released updated numbers, increasing the population count to 4,564.